VirgilSecurity/ionic-admin-nodejs/README.md

 ### Constructing Policy

 For cunstructing policies there is a helper function called `createPolicy` available under the `policies` namespace of the library.
-It accepts a hash with three properties - _policyId_, _enabled_ and _ruleCombiningAlgId_ and returns a `PolicyBuilder` object with a fluent interface that allows for further condifuration of the policy - setting the Target and Rules.
+It accepts a hash with three properties - _policyId_, _enabled_ and _ruleCombiningAlgId_ and returns a `PolicyBuilder` object with a fluent interface that allows for further configuration of the policy - setting the Target and Rules.
 As in the [API](https://dev.ionic.com/api/policies/create-policy) _policyId_ is the only required field.
 The _description_ field will depend on the Target and will be generated automatically.

 ```javascript
 const { policies } = require('ionic-admin-sdk');